tvm-contest/devex/README.md

 ### Run from sources

 > 💡 Uses an in-memory queue and Sqlite database.
-So the processing state is not saved on disk, and not committed Kafka messages can be processed repeatedly
+So the processing state is not saved on disk, and not committed Kafka messages can be processed repeatedly after restarting

 - Make sure that .Net 5.0 is installed (https://dotnet.microsoft.com/download)
 - Download or clone repo https://github.com/ton-actions/free-ton-http-notification-provider